JohnVanNote/resume/README.md

 ## Build Process

 In order to build the resume from source, execute `make resume` which will build the resume from source.
+You can open build and open the file via `make view`.

-You can open build and open the file via `make view`. *This only works on Mac OS.
+This will only works on Mac OS, but Linux/Windows support should be a pretty easy integration and the primary driver for building the resume is Apache Maven.

 ## Properties